 That’s because your page title and meta descriptions, in a way, work as a promotional banner.
 Their content and the message they relay directly influence the user – and determine whether they are going to visit that website or click away.
 Your goal here is to make unique meta content for each page that the users find relevant and interesting enough to click on.

-And while on the subject of creating unique content, you also need to ensure that none of your pages are duplicate or shallow.
+- You need to ensure that none of your pages are shallow.

 Now, let’s examine some practical examples of SEO-friendly websites.
 For this breakdown, we’ve intentionally selected 4 websites, each of which serves a unique purpose.
 This way, you can both find the most relevant use-case for your own website yet also gain ideas from other industries.
 The websites we’ll be examining are in the following niches: